Dreaming of working in an office? We didn’t think so.

 - to competently and generously serve their communities through this craft.

 The program focuses on the theoretical, or scientific, foundation of horticulture; the applied, or artistic, craft of horticulture, and the affective, or fulfilling, aspects of this practice.
-In other words, we offer a holistic, or organic, approach to horticulture education that addresses the intellectual, practical, and emotional development of our students toward becoming successful practicing horticulturists.
+In other words, we offer a holistic approach to horticulture education that addresses the intellectual, practical, and emotional development of our students toward becoming successful practicing horticulturists.

 The horticulture curriculum is structured around two broad areas of study: landscape horticulture and plant production.
 No matter within which of these two areas your particular horticultural interests lie, every student receives training in basic horticultural sciences and practices that form the foundation of this field, such as botany, plant recognition, and soil science.

 The landscape horticulture area contains the landscape management, landscape design, and restoration horticulture programs.
-The plant production area contains the nursery and greenhouse production and urban agriculture programs.
+The plant production area contains the nursery and greenhouse production.

 In the Horticulture Program You Can: